C. P. Ellis: Ideological change

 After 10 days of talks, Ellis and Atwater became friends, and Ellis came to believe that white people, especially poor white people, could prosper more from the civil rights movement than from segregation.
 Atwater and Ellis came to know each other as individuals instead of as stereotypes.
 They came to see how they, as poor people, were both oppressed and that their children faced many of the same issues.
 It was during this time that they cried together.

 During the charrette, gospel music was performed.
 Ellis could be seen clapping his hands and stomping his feet to the music.
 Atwater told how she had to teach Ellis how to clap because "White folks clap an odd beat".
 On the last night of the charrette, 1,000 people participated, including some of Ellis's fellow Klan members.
 At the microphone, Ellis held his Klan membership card up and said: "If schools are going to be better by me tearing up this card, I shall do so."
 Ellis thus renounced the Klan that night and never returned to it.
 The remaining Klansmen threatened his life and refused to talk to him again for the next 30 years.
 Ellis and Atwater formed an enduring friendship.

 Ellis, having only an eighth-grade level education, went on to participate in a program called PEP (Past Employment Progress) and received his diploma.
 He also became heavily involved in union organization and was voted business manager of the union with a tally of 134 votes to 41 votes for the competition.

 His conversion to advocacy for desegregation is conveyed in the book by Osha Gray Davidson, The Best of Enemies (1996), in the documentary An Unlikely Friendship, in an interview with Studs Terkel recorded in Terkel's book American Dreams (1980), in the 2011 play The Best of Enemies by Mark St. Germain, and in the 2019 film The Best of Enemies, in which he is portrayed by Sam Rockwell.

 Death

 Ellis died of Alzheimer's disease in 2005, and Ann Atwater delivered a eulogy at his funeral.

 Posthumous recognition

-On November 2, 2019, Ellis and Ann Atwater were posthumously recognized as Main Honorees by the Sesquicentennial Honors Commission at the Durham 150 Closing Ceremony in Durham, NC for their contributions to the desegregation of Durham Public Schools in 1971.
+On November 2, 2019, Ellis and Ann Atwater were posthumously recognized as Main Honorees by the Sesquicentennial Honors Commission at the Durham 150 Closing Ceremony in Durham, North Carolina for their contributions to the desegregation of Durham Public Schools in 1971.